Kate Bristol

-Kate Bristol (born May 1, 1990) is an American stage and voice actress.
+Kate Bristol (born May 1, 1990) is an American actress.

 Biography

 Bristol began voice acting at the age of 11.
 Her debut show was Fruits Basket and she played the role of Kisa Sohma.
 Since then, Bristol has been in many more productions from Funimation including Strike Witches, Dragon Ball GT and Negima.
 In 2008, Bristol moved to New York City to pursue a stage career.
 She attended college at Pace University.
 Bristol has since appeared in the National Tour of the Wizard of Oz and provided the voice of many characters in several episodes of the Pokémon anime, such as Laverre City gym leader Valerie, among many other roles.

 Personal life

 Bristol married Winston Nget on October 15, 2016.
-She announced her pregnancy December 21, 2017.
-The couple has one daughter together, Amelia Nget, who was born on June 24, 2018.
-One month later, they all moved back to the Dallas, Texas area.
+She announced her pregnancy on December 21, 2017.
+The couple has one daughter, Amelia Nget, who was born on June 24, 2018.
+One month later, they all moved back to the Dallas–Fort Worth metroplex.